iynere/iynere.github.io/_posts/2018-9-13-automate-display-switching-fb-rotate.markdown

 Some searching revealed two command-line tools that can switch the primary display for users of multiple displays—"primary" in this case meaning, the one that shows my desktop directory structure.

-The first, [cscreen](http://pyehouse.com/cscreen), was developed by Pyhouse back in the PowerPC Mac days; however, it has been updated occasionally and still works quite well on new Intel Macs.
+The first, [cscreen](http://pyehouse.com/cscreen), was developed by Pyehouse back in the PowerPC days; however, it has been updated occasionally and still works quite well on new Intel Macs.
 The following command is all you need to switch your primary display:

 ```cscreen -i $DISPLAY_ID -p```